ISISNeutronMuon/SScanSS-2/docs/selecting_points.rst

    :align: center

 * Move the XY plane to 10 from the origin in the **Define Plane** tab.
-* Move the mouse cursor to -60 in the X (horizontal) direction and 20 in the Y (vertical) direction.
+* Move the mouse cursor close to -60 in the X (horizontal) direction and 20 in the Y (vertical) direction.
 Use cursor location in the status bar.
 * Click the left mouse button to add a measurement point to that location.
 * Click the **Add Points** to save points before moving the plane otherwise unsaved points will be lost

-While this is not the optimal use of the graphical selection tools (i.e the key-in method should be used if the coordinates of measurement are already known), this should typically be used if you need to add a group of points (i.e using the line or area tool) with known start and/or end positions.
+.. note:: This is not the optimal use of the graphical selection tools (i.e the key-in method should be used if the coordinates
+       of measurement are already known), this should typically be used if you need to add a group of points (i.e using the line or area tool) with known start and/or end positions.

 *************************
 Add Equally Spaced Points